The Cauchy problem for the two dimensional Euler-Poisson system: Preliminary transformations

 Although the frequency variables $(\xi,\eta)$ are vectors, this fact will play no role in our analysis.
-The explicit form of $a_{jkl}$ in \eqref{10_613} will also not be important.
-Therefore we shall suppress the subscript notations and summation in \eqref{10_613}, pretend everything is scalar valued and write $m_0(\xi,\eta)$ as a general symbol
+The actual value of the constants $a_{jkl}$ will also not be important.
+Therefore we shall suppress the subscript notations and summation in \eqref{p10_J11_e1}, pretend everything is scalar valued and regard $m_0(\xi,\eta)$ as any one of the summand in \eqref{p10_J11_e1}.
+Observe $m_0(\xi,\eta)$ is symmetric in the sense that